Digital newsstand: Amazon Kindle Newsstand

 In similar fashion, the Kindle Newsstand was created exclusively for Amazon Kindle Tablet users.
 Before purchasing, users are offered a 14-day trial, and upon any completed purchases, users can download content to the Cloud after subscriptions are canceled.
 An iOS and Android app subsequently allowed the users of other tablets and smartphones to access newspapers and magazines via the Amazon Kindle service.
-Amazon stopped accepting new digital magazines in 2020.
+Amazon stopped accepting new digital magazines in 2020 and announced the end of the Newsstand service in 2023.

 Magzter

 Magzter is the world's largest and fastest growing self-service, cross-platform digital newsstand with over 80 million users since its inception in 2011 and thousands of magazines and newspapers across 40+ categories and 60+ languages.
 Founded by global entrepreneurs, Girish Ramdas and Vijay Radhakrishnan in June 2011, Magzter enables magazine and newspaper publishers around the world to create and deliver digital editions of their titles to global consumers.
 The Magzter platform is available as an app on Apple iOS, Android (Google Play) and Amazon Appstore, and a website for browser-based reading.
-Magzter offers the world’s largest “All-You-Can-Read” subscription service called Magzter GOLD which gives digital readers unlimited access to 7,500+ magazines and newspapers for a monthly subscription price.
+Magzter offers the world's largest “All-You-Can-Read” subscription service called Magzter GOLD which gives digital readers unlimited access to 7,500+ magazines and newspapers for a monthly subscription price.